msr1k/multigrep/README.md

     ` `, space, always works as a delimiter of patterns.
     Each sub-patterns are connected as AND and evaluated.

-    Use \s with Regular Expression Matcher,
+    Use \s If you want to search phrase which includes ` `.
-    If you want to search phrase which includes ` `.
+    (You need to use Regular Expression Matcher)

 Installation
 ------------